 - He is looking for specific types of weeds to eat

-Below, I am going to highlight some of the most effective ways to stop a dog from eating grass.
+Below, I will highlight some of the most effective ways to stop a dog from eating grass.

-I understand that you might be worried that your dog has suddenly started eating weeds.
-However, there is no need to worry as you can stop him with a few adjustments to his lifestyle.
+I understand you might be worried that your dog has suddenly started eating weeds.
+However, there is no need to worry, as you can stop him with a few adjustments to his lifestyle.

 Use these methods to stop your dog from eating grass and weeds:

-Go for the interesting toys such as the food dispensing toys.
+Go for exciting toys such as food dispensing toys.
 If your puppy eats grass to itch his gums during teething, you can get a few chew toys to entertain him.

-While exercising and playing with your dog are all healthy, it does not mean that he will settle up.
-Some dogs simply crave our attention and may start grass-eating when ignored.
+While exercising and playing with your dog is healthy, it does not mean he will settle up.
+Some dogs crave our attention and may start grass-eating when ignored.

-Well, it is extremely difficult to resist giving him attention when he is misbehaving.
-Unfortunately, this will work against you in that you are rewarding the same behavior you are trying to get rid of.
+It is tough to resist giving him attention when he misbehaves.
+Unfortunately, this will work against you because you reward the exact behavior you try to get rid of.

 He can eat grass but not from everywhere.
 Make sure that the dog flap is closed when you are treating your grass.